-- 4. A supplemental course is also offered to international students to expand their understanding of reading and writing in a Canadian academic context. - a.
-CF 579 Critical Thinking and Writing in a Canadian Context.
+- 4. Two supplemental courses are also offered to international students to expand their understanding of Canadian context. - a.
+CF572 Canadian Government and Decision-Making in a Strategic Context for International Officers.
+This course provides international officers with a rigorous introduction to Canadian public and security policy.
+After a series of introductory lecture-discussions (which will be open to all international officers at the Canadian Forces College), the remaining classes will be taught as seminars. - b.
+CF579 Critical Thinking and Writing in a Canadian Context.
 This course provides international students with a rigorous introduction to critical thinking and writing in a Canadian context.
 After a series of introductory lecture-discussions (which will be open to all international students at the Canadian Forces College), the remaining classes will be taught in a workshop mode, meaning that they will combine discussion, presentations, and dedicated time for independent and collaborative reading and writing. - 5.
 The following table briefly describes each type of NSP learning activity and where it fits in the programme.
 Student Chair assignments will be as required by the specific activity; for instance, some seminars are participant-led while others are led by academic staff.

-Activity Code Activity Description Seminar - SM A syndicate discussion normally based on a written deliverable prepared and distributed to syndicate members prior to the seminar.
-Lecture-Discussion - LD A lecture followed by a syndicate discussion of the presented material and related preparatory readings.
-A plenary Q&A often follows.
-Lecture - LE A prepared oral presentation delivered by one or more staff members or guest speakers, usually concluded with a question-and-answer period.
-Panel Discussion - PD A discussion period delivered by multiple staff members or guest speakers, sometimes preceded by prepared remarks and usually concluded with a question-and-answer period.
-Case Study - CS A syndicate discussion based on an analysis of an historic event, battle, campaign, or situation for the purpose of reinforcing previously covered curriculum material.
+Activity Code Activity Description Seminar (SM) A syndicate discussion normally based on a written deliverable prepared and distributed to syndicate members prior to the seminar.
+Lecture-Discussion (LD) A lecture followed by a syndicate discussion of the presented mat al and related preparatory readings.
+A plenary Q&A often follows Lecture (LE) A prepared oral presentation delivered by one or more staff members or guest speakers, usually concluded with a question-and-answer period.
+Panel Discussion (PD) A discussion period delivered by multiple staff members or guest speakers, sometimes preceded by prepared remarks and usually concluded with a question-and-answer period.
+Case Study (CS) A syndicate discussion based on an analysis of an historic event, battle, campaign, or situation for the purpose of reinforcing previously covered curriculum material.
 A written submission may be required prior to and/or following the seminar.
-Exercise - EX Analysis of a situation coupled with a role-based, interactive application of previously covered curriculum material within a formatted, simulated scenario.
-Experiential Learning Visit - ELV A collective visit to agencies or locales outside the College to provide an experiential opportunity to examine issues related to a programme curriculum in a closer, more practical setting.
-Individual Research Paper - RP A written work that requires research and the preparation of an expository or persuasive essay using scholarly conventions.
-Sub-

-Activity Code Activity Description ject to the learning objectives of some courses, shorter written deliverables may also be used.
-Tutorial - TU An activity utilized to teach a particular solution or approach to an issue.
+Activity Code Activity Description Exercise (EX) Analysis of a situation coupled with a role-based, interactive application of previously covered curriculum material within a formatted, simulated scenario.
+Experiential Learning Visit (ELV) A collective visit to agencies or locales outside the College to provide an experiential opportunity to examine issues related to a programme curriculum in a closer, more practical setting.
+Individual Research Paper (RP) A written work that requires research and the preparation of an expository or persuasive essay using scholarly conventions.
+Subject to the learning objectives of some courses, shorter written deliverables may also be used.
+Tutorial (TU) An activity utilized to teach a particular solution or approach to an issue.
 Discourse within a tutorial is directed towards very specific ends.